 On top of the Futa Pass on 903 meters above sea level is today the German war cemetery (the largest war cemetery in Italy), with 30,653 graves.

 While in the area we recommend visiting the motor valley near Bologna.
 Lamborghini, Ferrari, Maserati and Pagani have very interesting museums surrounding the town of Modena.
 Motorbike lovers might want to visit the Ducati Museum.

-Tuscany is worth a trip the entire year – green during spring and kind of sunburned yellow during the hotter summer month.
+Tuscany is always worth a trip – green during spring and kind of sunburned yellow during the hotter summer month.

 The best time of the year to visit Tuscany is September – October, just in time to witness the harvest of the grapes.